 🚇 Nearest station is Canary Wharf.

-So there you have it – a roundup of the best Christmas light shows, Christmas light festivals and Christmas light trails in London and the surrounding area.
-If you’re looking to feel festive – then any one of these will get you in the mood!
+So there you have it – a roundup of the best Christmas light festivals and Christmas light trails in London.
+If you’re looking to feel festive, these can’t possibly fail to get you in the mood!